bahree/GenAIBook/README.md

 # Book - Generative AI in Action
 Welcome to the code repo associated with my book [**Generative AI in Action**](https://www.manning.com/books/generative-ai-in-action), published by Manning.

+Note: The book is also available on [Amazon](https://a.co/d/cFDrfcp).

 <img src="docs/images/bahree_genai_in_action.jpg" width="35%" height="35%"/>

 This repo has a few things that might be of interest: